launch-ui/jupiter-next/README.md

 ## Learn More

-To learn more about the Jupiter template (tba)
+To learn more about the Jupiter template check out the [official website](https://launchuicomponents.com).

 ## Deploy